fguignard/UncELMe/README.rst

 * The ELMEnsemble class, which allows ensemble of ELMRegressor.

 * Estimates of model variance for the ensemble.
-This part is in progress and contains for the moment a naive estimate for the homoskedastic non-regularized case.
+This part is in progress and contains for the moment naive estimates for the homoskedastic and heteroskedastic non-regularized cases.

-The package can be installed via pip : "pip install UncELMe".
+The package can be installed via pip install command.

 * License : MIT